Baleni-BG/Propolingo/README.md

-ropolingo is an educational game gamified, targeting undergraduate students with propositional logic.
+Propolingo is an educational game gamified, targeting undergraduate students with propositional logic.

 First, download the zip file and then extract your administrations to your current computer.
 Technologies Used